 That’s what happened to me this morning.
 I found myself walking in circles, burdened by all the To Do’s and Expectations.
 Shoulding all over myself.
 And a question came into my mind so clear it sounded like it was spoken outloud:

 What do you want?

 I paused momentarily in my hamster-like activity and thought about it.
 The answer?
 I have no idea.

 But I knew Celeste was the key to figuring it out.
 She always is.

 Two Wheels for Clarity

 I have this amazing scooter.
 Her name is Celeste and I’ve obsessed over her every detail – from the sparkly tassels on the hand grips to the silver star-shaped hubcabs.
 Her two-tone paint job is metallic mermaid green and cream, the color of surf and seafoam.

 I love her because she inspires me – she’s feminine, glossy and sleek on the outside, but when you start her up, she growls like a ticked off lion.
 She rumbles and purrs and makes no apologies for her awesome power.

-This is the route you drive people when you want them to move here.
+This is the route you drive people when you want them to move to Seattle.
 A winding, signal-free stretch of good pavement along the blue waters, shielded by enormous pine trees, riding under a canopy of green.
 Jaw-dropping views of Mt.
 Baker and Mt.
 Rainier.
 The cool water breeze on your arms, salty air on your tongue.
 Instant bliss.